 Creative Solutions, Measurable Value, and Exceptional Quality

 The Early Years

 In 1941, the two young engineers got their breakthrough when they were awarded a major engineering contract for the San Jacinto Ordnance Depot, a site of approximately 5,000 acres located along the north side of the Houston Ship Channel.
-Numerous buildings, wharves for ships and tugboats, ammunition storage, miles of concrete roads, a network of railroads, a railroad yard, shop areas for multiple trades as well as utility systems were designed and constructed quickly.
-This military contract catapulted the firm into major civil engineering projects, establishing it as one of the few multi-disciplined firms in the southwest.
+Numerous buildings, wharves for ships and tugboats, ammunition storage, miles of concrete roads, a network of railroads, a railroad yard, shop areas for multiple trades, and utility systems were designed and constructed quickly.
+This military contract catapulted the firm into major civil engineering projects, establishing it as one of the few multi-disciplined firms in the Southwest.

 Growth and Expansion

-In 1946, Frank H. Newnam, Jr., a civil engineer and a classmate of William Andrews at Texas A&M, joined the firm as a partner, further diversifying the firm’s services.
+In 1946, Frank H. Newnam, Jr., a civil engineer and a classmate of William Andrews at Texas A&M, joined the firm as a partner, further diversifying its services.
 With its growing capacities and abilities post-war, the list of clients grew and business boomed.
-The firm took on work for ports, municipalities, other government agencies, industries and institutions.
-Projects included several large incinerators for the City of Houston, a section of the Gulf Freeway and wharves for the Port of Houston.
+The firm took on work for ports, municipalities, other government agencies, industries, and institutions.
+Projects included several large incinerators for the City of Houston, a section of the Gulf Freeway, and wharves for the Port of Houston.
 In 1956, the firm changed its name to Lockwood, Andrews & Newnam (LAN).
 The firm was incorporated in 1961.
 In 1966, Lockwood and Newnam initiated a plan for the orderly transfer of ownership and management.

 Acquisitions, Mergers and Offices

 In 1991, LEO A DALY, an international planning, architecture, engineering, and interior design firm, acquired LAN, which then became a wholly owned subsidiary of the Daly organization.
 This enhanced LAN’s ability to provide services for a wide range of projects and assignments throughout the world.